David Raum: International career

-Raum made a total of eleven international appearances at under-19 and under-20 levels.
+Raum made a total of 11 international appearances at under-19 and under-20 levels.

-After making his debut on 17 November 2020 in a 2–1 win over Wales for the under-21 team, under-21 national team coach Stefan Kuntz called up Raum for the squad for the 2021 UEFA European Under-21 Championship.
+After debuting on 17 November 2020 in a 2–1 victory over Wales for the under-21 team, under-21 national team coach Stefan Kuntz called up Raum for the squad for the 2021 UEFA European Under-21 Championship.
 He was utilised in all games, as Germany won the final 1–0 over Portugal.